puppetlabs/puppet-docs/source/guides/external_nodes.markdown

 information about that host for puppet to use.

-NOTE: You can use node entries in your manifests together with External nodes.
+NOTE: You can use node entries in your manifests together with external nodes.
 You cannot however use external nodes and LDAP nodes together.
 You must use one of the two types.

+For external nodes to function, you'll still need a default node defined in your main site manifest; in most cases where external nodes are in use, this default node won't declare any classes or resources.

 Limitations of External Nodes
 -----------------------------